 Dispute a TicketBylaw Violation Notice Dispute

-The City of Richmond employs the Bylaw Dispute Adjudication System, which allows the City and the recipients to deal with disputes covering alleged bylaw violations for parking, dog licences, newspaper boxes, grease management, at the local level, rather than through the Provincial Court System.
+The City of Richmond employs the Bylaw Dispute Adjudication System, which allows the City and the recipients to process disputes covering alleged bylaw violations ranging from parking, various licences, newspaper boxes, grease management and property use at the local level, rather than through the Provincial Court System.

 How the Adjudication Process Works

-The adjudication process can take 2 to 3 months to finalize.
+The adjudication process can take 2 to 3 months to finalise.

-Once you apply for an adjudication hearing, you can only cancel your application by paying your ticket at any point before the hearing.
+Once you apply for an adjudication, you can only cancel your application by paying your ticket at any point before the hearing.

-- An adjudicator cannot reduce the ticket amount
+- An adjudicator cannot reduce the fine amount on a ticket

-- The issuing bylaw officer does not need to attend the hearing
+- An issuing Officer is not required to attend the hearing

-- A $25 fee is charged in addition to your ticket if the ticket is upheld
+- A $25 fee is charged in addition to the full fine if the ticket is upheld

-- You must submit a separate application for each ticket you choose to dispute
+- You must submit a separate request form for each ticket you choose to dispute

-The City’s evidence package will be sent to you prior to the hearing for your review.
+The City’s evidence package will be sent to you prior to your scheduled hearing for your review.

 Present your Evidence

-You can present your own evidence at your scheduled hearing for the adjudicator to consider in any of the following ways:
+You can present your own evidence at your scheduled hearing for the Adjudicator's consideration in any of the following ways:

-- In person, City of Richmond, City Hall, Council Chambers
+- In person, City of Richmond, City Hall

 - By email up to 14 business days before your hearing